childrens-bti/kinnex_longreads_rnaseq/README.md

 - Check if workflow completed successfully (exit code 0)
 - Intermediate files are in `.cwl-out/*/` during execution
 - CWL only copies outputs to final directory on **successful completion**
-- Re-run the workflow after fixing any errors

 #### Primers File Format Error